hanwen/go-mtpfs/README.md

     - It will result in a fail of the next launch and might require you to re-plug the camera in.
     - It's a known behavior and is not a bug of mtplvcap.
     - Please install winpty with pacman and run via it `winpty ./mtplvcap`
     - Running mtplvcap directly from Explorer with double-click runs without this problem.
+Please stop it with Ctrl-C, not by pressing the close button.

 ### Feedback